soleluke/exercises/git.md

 ```
 ### Pushing your changes
 Try running `git push`
-This should cause an error.
+This should cause an error or prompt you to login to github.
 One of the key concepts about git is that everyone must have the proper permissions to perform an action on a remote.
 Since you do not have write access to the repository, you cannot push to the remote.

 ### Pulling changes from a remote repository